 Petty crimes and scams are more probable in high-traffic tourist areas and on public transport.
 Using your street smarts, understanding how petty thieves work and staying alert will help keep you safe and from being targeted by thieves.
 Persistent beggars can also be a problem, the best way to handle them is to simply walk away and don't engage with them.

-Scammers can be found anywhere in Verona and you should always be on your toes.
+Scammers can be found in Verona and you should always be on your toes.
 Don't accept any gifts from strangers on the street and keep moving past those with fake petitions or informational pamphlets.
 Scammers will try to trick you and find a way to relieve you of your cash and other valuables.
 If something does not feel right, listen to your gut, and remove yourself from the situation.

 Is Verona safe to travel alone?